BardicDefense/purple-hack/README.md

-**Fragile items** can be almost anything (not including weapons, armour, or typical adventuring gear), but most notably include potions, scrolls, and wands that is equipped (kept close at hand, so that they're usable in combat without requiring an action to draw).
+**Fragile items** can be almost anything (not including weapons, armour, or typical adventuring gear), but most notably include potions, scrolls, and wands that are equipped (kept close at hand, so that they're usable in combat without requiring an action to draw).
 The price of having such useful items at hand for immediate use is that they're vulnerable to destruction.
-For example, a potion in a backpack is not available for drinking in combat, but at the same time, if its owner is hit by a fireball, the potion is safe.
+For example, a potion in a backpack is not available for drinking in combat without spending a round to rummage around for it, but at the same time, if its owner is hit by a fireball, the potion is safe.
 Fragile items are the exception rather than the rule, and tend to be consumable, creating a risk to their use.

 The following are examples of times when an item saving throw may be required.
 The items use the character's Save Target to survive unless specified otherwise: